ineffably/vibe-space-shooter/memory-bank/progress.md

 ## Evolution of Project Decisions

+- Fixed player ship movement issues:
+  - Initially implemented with speed 5, which was too slow with deltaTime
+  - Increased to 300, which was far too fast for precision control
+  - Reduced to 0.3, which was too slow for responsive gameplay
+  - Finally settled on 3.0 for balanced, responsive movement
+  - Added debug logs to player state transitions to diagnose movement issues
+  - Added debug logs to input system to verify key event handling
 - Fixed critical texture loading issue with Pixi.js v8.9:
   - Discovered that baseTextureAsset.clone() is not a function in Pixi.js v8.9
   - Replaced with proper texture creation: new Texture({ source: baseTextureAsset.source, frame: rectangle })